chrisnguyn/chrisnguyn/README.md

         linkedin: 'https://www.linkedin.com/in/chrisngyn',
         discord: 'chrispy#8933'
     },
-    quote: 'If we wait until we're ready, we'll be waiting for the rest of our lives' }
+    quote: 'If we wait until we are ready, we will be waiting for the rest of our lives' }
 ```